mnemnion/JLpeg.jl/Plans.md

 - [#]  Captures
   - [X]  Cc
+  - [?]
+Refactor Cg to use tuples, not Vectors.
   - [ ]  `:key => patt` symbol-captures pattern
   - [ ]  Capture questions
-    - [X]  Shorthand: `:a <--> patt` for `:a <-- :a => patt`.
+    - [X]  Shorthand: `:a <--> patt` for `:a <-- [patt, :a]`.
 I like this a lot.
+           Ends up being equivalent to suppressed and included rules in the PEG format.
+Needs to be a group capture though, to get the recursive shape correct.
     - [?]
 Expression caps can just be |> `toexpr`, right?
 Although what's the symbol.
 I think having a gazillion capture types is too LPeg for JLpeg...
     - [Y]  Captures in fact should just be Csimple and Csymbol, the rest are conceptually Actions according to the distinction I've drawn.
-    - [N]  Anow: `>`, `.>`?
-I think I like the dotted form better, the two-character pattern and all, it also has very low precedence, which we like for these Actions.
-Update: turns out that `.` in `.>` isn't part of the function name, it's specialized broadcast syntax.
-I can live with that.
     - [ ]  Maybe `patt <| λ` is best, I don't want the difference between them to be a matter of dropping a single character.
 The mnemonic here is that the return value of `λ` can fail the match, so it's "piped back in", sort of.
     - [ ]  The more I think about it, a lot of what I thought should go into captures is already provided by SubStrings.
+I'm increasingly convinced that our matches don't need the offsets at all, those are literally present in the SubString, I can always get rid of that code if I decide I don't want it.
+           It would be nice to turn it into a property instead of a field though.
+    - [ ]  As I think about it, I have a use for range captures, even though that's basically what a SubString is.
+They can be token captures, we don't want to see them when walking a parse tree or iterating, but it's important to know where they are and categorize them for tasks like syntax highlighting and formatting.
+The LPeg tree format I was using was a right pain for that.
   - [ ]  `Anow`, `patt > λ`
     - [ ]  Refactor `aftermatch` to get a function which can enact captures across part of the  stack